coreos/coreos-assembler/docs/mantle/plume.md

 ## plume release

-Publish a new Container Linux release.
+Publish a new CoreOS/Cloud release.
 This makes the images uploaded by pre-release public and uploads images that pre-release could not.
 It copies the release artifacts to public storage buckets and updates the directory index.